 My first electric train set – still one of the best gifts I’ve ever received – came from Aunt Tootie and Uncle Toby.
 I played with it there on her living room floor and beamed with pride as I was the master of the track.
 With a press of a lever, I sped the train around the tracks – woosh, woosh, woosh.
 It even had a whistle!

 Those childhood memories are something you never forget, and I’ll never forget Aunt Tootie.

-Every time someone calls me “Danny Boone”, every time I hear Ring of Fire, every time I see a yard sale, and every time I want to retrieve special memories from my childhood, I’ll remember her and I’ll smile, because many of the best times of my childhood were when Tootie was around.
+Every time someone calls me “Danny Boone”, every time I hear Ring of Fire, and every time I see a yard sale, I’ll remember her.
+And I’ll smile, because many of the best times of my childhood were when Tootie was around.